A look at the kind of train Ottawa’s Confederation Line will use. (City of Ottawa)

 The trains usually will consist of two Citadis Spirit cars, but they are modular meaning more can be added to meet demand.
 At peak periods, a train will carry up to 600 passengers.The shorter 48 metre length has a nominal capacity of 300.

 Right now, the only O-Train is the Trillium Line, which runs for eight kilometres north to south between Bayview and Greenboro.

 After stage two LRT is finished and the Confederation Line opens, the term “O-Train” will refer broadly to both light rail lines.
 To differentiate them, the lines have unique names as well as numbers – Confederation is line one.

 Because the Trillium Line will become the number two train, say bye-bye to the venerable number two bus that runs between Bayshore and downtown (now it’s route 11).

 Not much is changing for now.
 It will continue to be served by six Alstom Coradia Lint trains, which have a capacity of 260 passengers each.

 They run about (emphasis on about) every 12 minutes on weekdays and every 12 to 15 minutes on weekends.
 The Trillium Line’s schedule is adjusted seasonally and it’s not clear if the Confederation Line also will.

-Most of the focus has been on east and west expansions to the Confederation Line, but a future phase from 2018-2023 will also expand the Trillium Line 11 kilometres further south from Greenboro to Bowesville.
+Most of the focus has been on east and west expansions to the Confederation Line, but a future phase coming around 2021 will also expand the Trillium Line 11 kilometres further south from Greenboro to Bowesville.

 There will also be a three-kilometre leg to the Ottawa Macdonald-Cartier International Airport.